Input Settings

 Use input settings

-You can create as many input settings as you want (even special versions per platform) but only one can be used during game building.
-Use Game Settings asset (always located in Content/GameSettings.json
+You can create as many input settings assets as you want, (even special versions per platform) but only one can be used when building your game.
+Use the Game Settings asset (always located in Content/GameSettings.json

-) to link the input options.
-If your game is using a more advanced configuration, you can edit the game settings from code in your build script (use GameSettings.Load and GameSettings.Save from C# API).
+) to specify which input settings asset you would like to use.
+If your game is using a more advanced configuration, you can edit the game settings from code in your build script (use GameSettings.Load and GameSettings.Save from the C# API).

 Action Mappings